Jerwins/notes/_posts/2024-06-02-Weekly-Notes-22.md

 I don't have any food pics for this week.
 Here's some jackfruit madness we bought near toll along the way.
 Super tasty!

 ![](https://i.imgur.com/tpcw1z6.jpg)

+Got some nongu, Gnanam bakery roll cakes and bought some household items.
+Overall chill weekend.
+Planning to visit my grandma, father-in-law's brother, mother-in-law's father in Tirunelveli and my mother's sister in Uvari, next week.